crimera/databal/README.md

 # databal

-A python cli tool to get the existing data to your globe at home prepaid wifi promo
+A python cli tool to get the remaining data from your globe at home prepaid wifi promo